-If you are prepared to make a binding commitment to Grove City College as your first-choice school, we encourage you to apply for the Early Decision I deadline (Nov.
-1) or the Early Decision II deadline (Dec.
+If you are prepared to make a binding commitment to Grove City College as your first-choice school, we encourage you to apply for the Early Decision deadline (Nov.
 1).
 You should not apply for Early Decision unless you fully expect to accept an offer of admission from Grove City College.
 If you apply Early Decision to Grove City College, you should not apply to any other institutions through their early decision programs, although you may submit applications to other schools under early action, regular decision, or rolling admission.
 Upon acceptance to Grove City College through Early Decision, you must agree to withdraw applications to all other institutions and submit no additional applications.